codeforkansascity/clear-my-record-law-codification/service.md

 #### Discussion
 1. Are these Organizations?
-2. *remove recoreds* what is the correct term?
+2. *remove records* what is the correct term?

 ## Status - Draft, needs review,